owlbarn/tutorial/book/stats/README.md

 * Null hypothesis $H_0$: there is no relationship between two data sets.
 * Alternative hypothesis $H_1$: there is statistically significant relationship between two data sets.

-Type I and Type II errors.
+Type I and Type II errors: the 2x2 matrix.

 ### Gaussian Distribution in Hypothesis Testing